oTree-org/otree-core/docs/app/management.rst

 ***********************

-Before you launch your experiments, you need to populate your database with Experiment, Treatment, and Match objects.
+Before you launch your experiments, you need to instantiate your Experiment and Treatment objects in the database.

 Which objects to create
 =======================